kerri-hicks/blur_no-alt/README.md

 This plugin blurs images in the WordPress Block Editor interface if there is no alt text on the image, or if the alt text contains .jpg, .png, or .gif. **Site visitors** still see the image just fine, but **editors** will see a blurred image in the dashboard.
 Hovering or selecting the image removes the blur effect.

 Most styles work in all "modern browsers" (not Internet Explorer).
-Cropped Media & Text blocks only work in very recent browsers that support the `:has()` psuedo selector.
+Media & Text blocks with the "crop" setting only work in very recent browsers that support the `:has()` psuedo selector.

 ### Note: Unblurring Decorative Images